dngamage/Write-a-Data-Science-Blog-Post/README.md

 ### Medium Blog Post
 Here is the Medium blog post I have written: https://medium.com/p/5dc0ffb55530/edit

+### Installation
+There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+The code should run with no issues using Python versions 3.*.

 ### Project Motivation
 This project (Write a Data Science Blog Post) is part of Udacity Data Scientists Nanodegree Program.